Updated at 12:30 p.m. Friday, May 22, 2020

 Zoom is an important tool that is making working and learning from remote locations possible, but you should take necessary precautions to avoid disruptions by those not invited to the session.
 Follow the best practices to avoid being Zoom-bombed found on the academic continuity website.

-Is there a checklist to make sure I ramp down my laboratory properly?
+Is there a checklist to make sure I restart my laboratory properly?

-Environmental Health and Safety developed a checklist that faculty and researchers can use to ramp down their lab spaces temporarily.
+Environmental Health and Safety developed a checklist that faculty and researchers can use to ensure a safe and smooth start up of approved research at Binghamton University.
 The checklist can be found online.

 What about students who do not have sufficiently powered devices to accommodate online

-How does this affect my registration for classes, finals, etc.?
+How does this affect my registration for classes, etc.?

-The opening of fall 2020 registration has been delayed and will now begin April 13.
-Student's individual registration times for fall 2020 advanced registration are now available on the BU BRAIN.
+The opening of fall 2020 registration was moved to April 13.
+Student's individual registration times for fall 2020 advanced registration are available on the BU BRAIN.
 To view your specific time, login to BU BRAIN at my.binghamton.edu, click the Student tab, then click the My Registration Status link.
 Be sure to select the fall 2020 term.

 The University's Office of Student Records and Registrar Services has developed a Frequently Asked Questions page that provides answers to many questions concerning the administrative/logistics aspects of online education at Binghamton.